Ryan Farrar, PhD

 About Me

 I have spent much of my life roaming through the wilds of Fort Worth's west side, foraging a few meager skills along the way.
-I emerged from its thicket of tendrils and freeways only to become enamored with the literary arts.
-And though she has long feared being pinned down, I've waged a pursuit.
-She has since flown in various directions, lightly brushing her toes along the lands of Italy, Louisiana, Arizona, and Florida as I am left to fumble after her with a needle and thread.
-In 2019, her flight found pause, taxiing around Frisco, TX.
-Ever since I've gripped her tightly like one wrangling with a moray eel.
-No matter where she lands, I transmit her gospel, singing her praises at regional and national conferences.
-As a Professor of English, my song and odyssey continue as I helplessly tangle with a natural's passion.
-You may witness this distracted wayfarer bumbling into walls or teaching courses in subjects such as Composition and World Literature.
+I emerged from its thicket of tendrils and freeways only to find a passion for the literary arts.
+I have pursued this passion through the lands of Italy, Louisiana, Arizona, and Florida.
+In 2019, my feet found a footing in Frisco, TX.
+I have taught courses in composition, world literature, American literature, and British literature.
+As a Professor of English, my song and odyssey continue as I helplessly tangle with a natural's passion, as I look to water the seed of a life that thrives in colder climes.

 Picture of Ryan Farrar